cetanu/sender_policy_flattener/README.rst

 Solution?
 Query them ourselves, and create a much more condense list of SPF records.

 But wait...
-What if the upstream records change?
+What if the downstream records change?
 ------------------------------------------------

 Part of what the script does is that it creates a JSON file that keeps track of the last list of IP Addresses that your combination of SPF records had.